 As a dietary supplement, take 500mg of Ashwagandha Extract once daily.

-Nootropics Depot offers 125g or 250g jars of Ashwagandha Extract Powder (Whole Plant Extract, 4-5% Withanolides).
+Nootropics Depot offers 125g or 250g jars of Ashwagandha Extract Powder (4-5% Withanolides).
 Nootropics Depot's Ashwagandha Extract has been lab-tested and verified for both product purity and identity.

 To gain more insight, read the Ashwagandha reviews and experiences below.

 Also known as: Withania somnifera, Indian ginseng, padalsingh (rajasthan), or winter cherry